APS ACADEMIC CONTENT

-The APS takes the format of a dual-degree, 18.5 - 21.5 month (depending on entry English proficiency level) intensive academic study programme targeted for young professionals from Asia.
-Academic study takes place in Costa Rica and The Philippines and is made up of the following elements: 1) an intensive language learning component, 2) MA at UPEACE, 3) MA at AdMU in Political Science, major in Global Politics, and 4) the implementation of a field project.
+The Asian Peacebuilders Scholarship takes the format of a dual-degree, intensive academic study programme, targeted for young professionals from Asia.
+The programme runs for 18.5-21.5 months, depending on the level of English proficiency of each applicant.
+Academic study takes place in Costa Rica and The Philippines, and includes the following elements: 1) an intensive language learning component, 2) M.A. studies at UPEACE, 3) M.A. studies at AdMU in Political Science, major in Global Politics, and 4) the implementation of a field project.

 1) English Language Training

-Students selected to the programme are accepted into either the Intermediate or Advanced English training.
+Students selected to the programme are accepted into either the Intermediate or Advanced English training course.
 Each group level is comprised of approximately 10-20 students.

 Training is provided by the Ateneo Language Learning Centre (ALLC), a wing of the Ateneo English Department within the School of Humanities.
 The ALLC has over 50 years of experience in the field of English Language training, with nine years working experience with the APS.
 They specialise in teaching English for Specific Purposes (ESP) through the creation of curricula specifically designed for the needs of the students.
 In the case of the APS, the ALLC has designed curricula for both Intermediate and Advanced English students with the objective of increasing their proficiency for academic study at the graduate level.

-For 9.5 months APS scholars will undertake an MA degree of their selection at UPEACE Main Campus in Costa Rica.
-As an organisation affiliated to the UN system authorized to grant degrees, UPEACE focuses on providing high quality teaching and training in critical areas of international concern.
+For 9.5 months APS scholars will undertake an M.A. degree of their selection at the UPEACE Campus in Costa Rica.
+As an organisation authorised by the UN General Assembly to grant M.A. and doctoral degrees in the field of irenology (the study of peace), UPEACE focuses on providing high quality teaching and training in critical areas of international concern.
 While all programmes maintain a focus on the core concepts of peace, by drawing from these diverse areas, they also seek to provide students with robust frameworks of analysis that will enable them to understand the complex challenges now facing the international community.

 APS students are able to select from the following 8 MA programmes: